 - Examined sustainable development in EU nations (Germany, France, Belgium, Spain, Portugal, and Greece)

-- Spent the summer in Jordan to study Arabic language and culture
+- Studied Arabic language and culture in Jordan

 - Studied Greek and Latin at University College Cork, in Cork, Ireland, in preparation for an Interdisciplinary Studies major in medieval and renaissance studies